Thursday, November 3, 2011

 THE RACE

-If you have an ambitious time goal, do your best to be near the start of your wave.
-I've started further back and no one was monitoring bib numbers; while it may be different closer to the front, you should be able to move up past your assigned number.
-Unless you start near the beginning of a wave, there will be times in the first ten miles when you are very crowded; at times it will open up nicely, then get crowded again as waves come together.
+There will be times in the first ten miles when you are very crowded; at times it will open up nicely, then get crowded again as waves come together.
 Don’t sweat it, and don’t waste a lot of energy zig-zagging.
 Go with the flow and know that it will clear out by about Mile 10, letting you run the final, most important 16 miles unimpeded.

-Running across the Verrazano is an unbelievable experience - the views are stunning – NYC Skyline, Statue of Liberty, fireboats in the harbor spraying water.
-The first mile is straight uphill, but you don't feel it much since you're fresh and pumped; the second mile is a nice, rolling downhill, to the end of the bridge.
-DO NOT WORRY about freaking out on the bridge; I thought I would the first time, and I know dozens of others who felt the same way.
-I've never seen anyone actually do it, once you are up there, it is not intimidating in the least (but be forewarned of a phenomenon called "simultaneous lateral excitation - thousands of pairs of feet hitting the bridge in the exact same direction at once actually cause it to shake a tiny bit, and can make it feel like the ground is shifting underneath you.
-It takes about 3 seconds of nervous laughter till everyone gets used to it).
+DO NOT WORRY that you will freak out on the bridge.
+I thought I might the first time, and I know others who felt the same way, but I've never seen anyone actually do it.
+When you are up there, it is not intimidating - but be forewarned of a phenomenon called "simultaneous lateral excitation" - thousands of pairs of feet hitting the bridge in the exact same direction at once cause it to shake, and it feels like the ground is shifting underneath you, like you're running in Jello.
+It takes about 3 seconds of nervous laughter till everyone gets used to it.

 You then run around Long Island City and onto the 59th St Bridge, the hardest part of the race.
 It is a long climb, somewhat similar to the Verrazano, though not quite as steep or long; it rises 110 feet over a 3/4 mile stretch to the top.
 There is no crowd support, and you're on the lower level, so it's dark and dank, the mood of all the runners drops, and you run seemingly forever before you even get over the water.
 I found it very hard the first two times, as I was not in top shape, but a bit easier the 3rd time.
-EMBRACE the solitude and gear up for the last ten miles.

 Beware of the down hill of the 59th St Bridge - it is a short, steep, spiraling drop, and the 3rd time I wrenched my back a bit by taking it too fast - nothing too bad, but any little thing at 16 miles is a big thing.

-You then enter Spanish Harlem and Harlem, which are interesting places, and then end up on Fifth Avenue for a long run down to the entrance to the Park.
-The crowds on Fifth are fantastic because they are right on top of you; but they also shout "you're almost finished" when to you, 3 miles away is NOT almost finished.
 You enter the Park around 5th and 89th, and 8 blocks into the park, you get a fantastic, long, sloping downhill, that is rudely followed by a short, steep uphill - be ready for it so you don't come to a dead stop.
 You then run down to 59th and out onto Central Park South, then go back into the park on the West Drive, to the finish.

 A virtual tour of the course created by a 2010 runner using data from his GPS system.